 Speaking of sunsets, stay at one of Pismo Beach’s oceanfront resorts or hotels and you won’t even have to leave your room to watch the sky come aglow over the Pacific.
 At the pet-friendly SeaCrest Oceanfront Hotel, open up the balcony door of your airy, contemporary room and fall asleep to the sound of the waves.
 Or spoil yourself at Dolphin Bay Resort & Spa, where the indulgences include hot-stone massages and the five-course chef’s tasting menu at its Lido restaurant.

-With so many beverage options, don’t forget to eat.
-Savour upscale Italian cuisine—truffle risotto and osso bucco—at downtown’s Il Cortile, or score an authentic Mexican meal at Oralé Taqueria or Habaneros.
-Perennial favorite Hatch serves up craft cocktails and wood-fired rotisserie chicken, while Thomas Hill Organics specializes in local and sustainably grown ingredients.
+With so many drinks options, don’t forget to eat.
+Savour upmarket Italian cuisine—truffle risotto and osso bucco—at central Il Cortile, or enjoy an authentic Mexican meal at Oralé Taqueria or Habaneros.
+Perennial favourite Hatch serves up craft cocktails and wood-fired rotisserie chicken, while Thomas Hill Organics specialises in local and sustainably grown ingredients.

 Downtown San Luis Obispo's most stately structure rises up from Mission Plaza.
 Founded in 1772 by Father Junipero Serra, it’s an impressive structure, fronted by an equally impressive beast—a sculpture of grizzly bear.
 These giant bears, now extinct in California, were once prevalent here, and spurred the name given to the region by the Portola expedition in 1769: La Cañada de los Osos (Valley of the Bears).
 (Grizzlies also made it onto the state flag.)